apjanke/apjanke-blog-jekyll/_posts/2019-10-07-have-me-shoot-your-halloween-2019.md

 I‘m playing photographer this Halloween and am looking for more parties and events to shoot.
 Do you have a Halloween party or event in NYC you want photographed (for FREE)?

-[Here‘s a portfolio](https://www.flickr.com/photos/andrewjanke/albums/72157711206485411) of my Halloween & dress-up party work:
+[Here‘s a portfolio](https://www.flickr.com/photos/andrewjanke/albums/72157711206485411) of my Halloween & dress-up party work.

 Note: I‘m just an amateur.
 I am not a professional photographer, or an adequate substitute for one.
 If you need professional photo services for your event, you need to hire a real professional photographer.